funcompbio/funcompbio.github.io/setup.md

-If you have a computer running some flavor of the Unix operating system, such as [Ubuntu](https://ubuntu.com), [RedHat](https://redhat.com) or [CentOS](https://www.centos.org), you don't need to do anything because you're alredy have direct access to the Unix shell through the terminal window.
+If you have a computer running some flavor of the Unix operating system, such as [Ubuntu](https://ubuntu.com), [RedHat](https://redhat.com) or [CentOS](https://www.centos.org), you don't need to do anything because you alredy have direct access to the Unix shell through the terminal window.

 ### Windows